PaPa31/four-letters/README.md

 Little hint files with text describing Git and bash commands.

 Download repo as .zip (or clone if you want to contribute).
-Copypast this in shell and run:
+Copypast this in your shell and run:

 	echo "alias giii='cat ~/four-letters/giii'">>~/.bashrc
 	echo "alias gitt='cat ~/four-letters/gitt'">>~/.bashrc